 Machine Driver Pack documentation.

-from a foreign hypervisor to run on KVM managed by libvirt
+from a foreign hypervisor to run on KVM managed by libvirt.
+It enables

 paravirtualized virtio drivers in the converted virtual machine if